jesslynparrish/DIG5508/Final Project/FinalProject.md

-Does it go beyond what we've described/done in class? (we can tackle a simple problem) Encourages us to stay below 100 lines of code total (more than 5-10 lines, but less than 100)
+Does it go beyond what we've described/done in class? (we can tackle a simple problem) Encourages us to stay below 100 lines of code total (more than 5-10 lines, but less than 100) *If you fail in what you plan to make, explain and detail what went wrong